New X-Men (2001 series): Legacy

 Some of the more long-lasting changes occurred during Morrison's run.
-Beast undergoes a secondary mutation that gives him a lion-like creature rather than his former ape-like appearance.
+Beast undergoes a secondary mutation that makes him into a lion-like creature, rather than his former ape-like appearance.
 Emma Frost was introduced as a member of the team.
 The ties between Jean Grey and the Phoenix (leaning into the second retcon Claremont establishes) were revisited and the death of Phoenix occurs in Morrison's run.
 The school expanded from simply a training center to a legitimate school with dozens of mutant students, a story idea that was first explored in the X-Men film.
 One of the more controversial events of New X-Men happened in issue #115 when the island of Genosha and its inhabitants, including Magneto, were completely destroyed.
 This set the tone that dominated the rest of Morrison's tenure on the book.

 In June 2004, Chuck Austen, previously the writer of Uncanny X-Men, moved to New X-Men with issue #155.
 The title of the series reverted to its original title of X-Men in July 2004 with issue #157 during the "X-Men Reload" event.